#Infosec21: NCSC Outlines Biggest Cyber Threats During COVID19

 SolarWinds Attack

 She then moved onto the SolarWinds attacks that took place at the end of 2020, which she described as “the key cyber-espionage act of the last decade.”
 This incident, believed to have been perpetrated by Russian state-backed actors, was particularly “unique and noteworthy,” according to Fairford.
-This was primarily due to the method used by the threat actors to compromise SolarWinds and subsequently enable them to access the systems of up to 180,000 of its customers.
+This was primarily due to the method used by the threat actors to compromise SolarWinds and subsequently enable them to target 100 private companies and nine federal agencies.

 This was achieved by interfering with SolarWinds software updates, meaning that “as you routinely updated your SolarWinds package, you would install a tampered update, and that provided a backdoor into your network.”
 She, therefore, noted that all customers that follow guidance on patching and installing updates “were more likely to be a victim of this particular attack.”